lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 A **generator** receives inputs (including the readers' outputs) and transform them into actual pages for your sites.
 Articles, pages, categories, tags, archives...
 It all happens here.
-The generator organizes the data that it got from the readers and execute the [Jinja]() templates.
+The generator organizes the data that it got from the readers and update the `context`.
 [Click here to take a look at the generator for the articles](https://github.com/getpelican/pelican/blob/master/pelican/generators.py#L277).
 When he is finished, the generator calls a writer.

 A **writer**, as its name suggets, writes the output directory and transform the